International School of Beijing: Campus

 ISB is situated on a 32 acre campus in Shunyi district, approximately 30 minutes from downtown Beijing and close to expatriate residential compounds.
 Two purpose-built sports domes sit side by side over 8,500 square meters.
-The sport domes have H-14 grade filtration systems.
-In addition, ISB has four fully equipped gymnasiums (one with a climbing wall); baseball and softball diamonds; two full-sized turf soccer fields; a rugby pitch, running track and 665-seat stadium and an aquatics center with a 25-meter pool and diving boards.
+The sports domes have H-14 grade filtration systems.
+In addition, ISB has four fully equipped gymnasiums (one with a climbing wall); baseball and softball diamonds; two full-sized turf soccer fields; a rugby pitch, running track, and a 665-seat stadium and an aquatics center with a 25-meter pool and diving boards.

-In the main school building are 12 science labs, a student cooking lab, a visual arts wing in the middle and high school, and art studios in elementary school.
+In the main school building are 12 science labs, a student cooking lab, a visual arts wing in middle and high school, and art studios in elementary school.
 The performing arts wing consists of a 600-seat theater, Black Box theater, rehearsal space, and studio stage.
 The main school building also has two library-media centers with more than 82,000 volumes and over 160 magazine subscriptions.
 ISB supports a one-to-one MacBook laptop program for each student in grades 2 through 12.

 In 2020 the ISB opened four new facilities: an early years learning center, an elementary school arts and theater, middle and high school performing arts center, and a middle and high school art and design center.

+In 2023, ISB added a Middle School Playground, Golf Simulators, and 1323 Solar Panels, aligning with the school's sustainability goals.

+In 2024, the ISB Commons was constructed to form the new main entrance to the school.
+The Commons also houses a Jamaica Blue café.

 Organization

 ISB is a non-profit school governed by a 12-member Board of Trustees.
 These 12 volunteers are responsible for setting and approving school policy, overseeing ISB's financial status, recruiting, supporting and evaluating the Head of School and guiding strategic direction of the school, and sets goals to fulfill its responsibilities and establishes standing committees to manage its work.

-The majority of ISB's income (95%) comes from tuition and capital fees, with bus fees, interest income and grants making up the remainder.

-Student and teacher body

-As of the 2021–22 school year, ISB had 1,710 students originating from more than 50 countries and 35 nationalities.
-There are 723, 435, 447 students in elementary school, middle school, and high school, respectively.
-ISB is not permitted to take Mainland Chinese students without foreign passports because it is a "school for foreign personnel".

-There is high turnover in the study body since many students have parents reassigned by their employers from Beijing to other cities in their jobs and vice versa.
-Each year the school has roughly 350 new students and 160 students graduate, although there is a 20% rate of application success.

-ISB has 420 members of the staff, 212 of which are teachers.
-The faculty come from a wide variety of countries, including China, The Philippines, South Korea, Ecuador, Ireland, Canada, America, U.K., Australia, Thailand, Singapore, Albania, New Zealand, France, South Africa, Japan, India, Netherlands, Ukraine, Zimbabwe, Germany, Spain, Argentina, Samoa, and Burundi.